sr99622/wabash/README.md

 cd wabash
 ```

-### Install Project Prerequisites
+### Install Prerequisites
 ---

-Several tools are needed to compile the project.
+Several tools are needed to compile the libraries.
 The following script will install Homebrew which is then used to install the necessary tools after sourcing the .zprofile to enable brew environment variables.

 ```
 scripts/mac/install_brew